crabman84/SoftwareSettings/README.md

 # SoftwareSettings
-This is a github to store my keybindings for different IDES, Editors and Software
+This is a github to store my keybindings for different IDEs, Editors and Software